Flightpath Changes

 26th January 2024

 FNG has reviewed the information from the last meeting and provided a report here.
 This has been submitted to FAL/CAA.
-There are plans to put a holding stack above south Farnham, a new low-level flightpath between Biggin Hill and Farnborough, Heathrow's/Gatwick's flights will increase to 2m a year and GPS navigation will be used to concentrate more flightpaths, particularly over rural areas at 7,000ft.
+There are plans to put a holding stack above south Farnham and areas further afield such as Petersfield, a new low-level flightpath between Biggin Hill and Farnborough, Heathrow's/Gatwick's flights will increase to 2m a year and GPS navigation will be used to concentrate more flightpaths, particularly over rural areas at 7,000ft.
 There will be more night-flights to increase capacity/cargo.
 The expectation is that Heathrow will get a third runway and Gatwick will complete its second runway.
 As we have seen from Farnborough, the concentration of flights using GPS flightpaths is at least ten times more aircraft overflying and a considerable increase in noise.
 You may think that concentrating the flights means that overall, fewer people will be impacted.
 No…. it gives the CAA the opportunity to put in more flightpaths.
 There will be nowhere in the south east that will be able to avoid aircraft noise.

 18th December 2023